Laura also played Lady Bracknell

 And played Muriel in

-An actor and narrator based in Washington D.C., Laura has narrated over 950 audio books to date for the Library of Congress (with hundreds more engineered and edited).
+An actor and narrator based in Washington D.C., Laura has narrated nearly 1,000 audio books to date for the Library of Congress (with hundreds more engineered and edited).
 Titles narrated include the Alexander Scourby Award-winning Little House on the Prairie series (she narrated Wilder's "newest" title, the unabridged Pioneer Girl).
+She has travelled throughout the U.S. giving workshops and lectures on recording for the L.O.C.
 As actor, Laura played Sister Aloysius in Doubt for Baltimore’s Everyman Theatre; toured with the Kennedy Center in a play for young people about Russian Jewish immigrants, Dreams in the Golden Country; played the role of Mrs. Pearce in the Stage Guild's Pygmalion; and Elizabeth in the critically acclaimed Angel Street at Olney Theatre in Maryland.
 Laura played Amalia in Motti Lerner's Pangs of the Messiah at Theatre J.

-Currently the President of the Stage Guild’s Board, Laura is a founding company member, where she has appeared in more than 30 plays since 1986.
+Currently the President of the Washington Stage Guild’s board, Laura is a founding company member, where she has appeared in more than 30 plays since 1986.

 Favorite roles in past seasons with the Guild include Lady Chiltern in An Ideal Husband, Teresa in The Memory of Water, Mademoiselle in An Empty Plate in the Café du Grand Boeuf, Mercy Lott in Humble Boy, and the Woman in The Unexpected Man.